CECAD-Bioinformatics-Facility-Projects/scRNASeq_FADDosome_inhibits_lymphoproliferative_disease_in_CASP8neg_RIPK3neg_mice/README.md

 ### Operating Systems
 - **Linux**: Ubuntu 22.04.5 LTS (tested)
-Ideally you should be able to run the code on any operating system which supports the docker version we used to generate the docker container and any other compatible versions.
+- You should be able to run the code on any operating system which supports the docker version we used to generate the docker container and any other compatible versions.
+However this was tested on the aforementioned Linux System.
-However this was tested on the aforementioned Linux System. **Also it should be possible to run the code outside the container if the libraries are installed on the host system as well.
-But this was not tested.**
+- Ideally you should be possible to run the code outside the container if the libraries are installed on the host system as well.
+But this was not tested.

 ### Software Dependencies
 It was tested with